Marcosxx1/third-challenge/README.md

-We'll be using postman to accessing the routes, and mongoDB to data persistency [Here is the link to postman documentation fo the api](https://documenter.getpostman.com/view/25704905/2s93XsXkcn), a config.env will be avaliable for the evaluation of this callenge, but it will be removed later after it.
+We'll be using postman to accessing the routes, and mongoDB to data persistency [Here is the link to the postman documentation for the api](https://documenter.getpostman.com/view/25704905/2s93XsXkcn), a config.env will be avaliable for the evaluation of this callenge, but it will be removed later after it.

 ## User routes